tntran/ISQA-3420-Group-Project/Use Case.md

 Case 2:

-     Title: Verify external source code license information
+     Title: Verify Customer Background

      Primary Actor: Corporate Developer

      Goal in Context : Developer manager will be able to verify the license on the external source code to be incorporate in the project source code

      Stakeholders: